Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 -

-- June 1 for fall (August) enrollment
+- May 1: general deadline for fall (August) enrollment

-- November 1 for spring (January) enrollment
+- November 1: spring (January) enrollment and MSDI application deadline

 Application Procedures